crypto101/merlyn/docs/exercises.rst

 they are the last step in an exercise).
 They also must be adaptable to the following interfaces:

-- :py:class:`IRenderer<merlin.interfaces.IRenderer>`, for rendering a
+- :py:class:`IRenderer<merlyn.interfaces.IRenderer>`, for rendering a
   step to a user.
-- :py:class:`IValidator<merlin.interfaces.IValidator>`, for validating
+- :py:class:`IValidator<merlyn.interfaces.IValidator>`, for validating
   a submission by the user.

 Usually, this is accomplished using Axiom powerups.
 While there's